Caitlin Clark: Personal life

-Clark's father, Brent Clark, is a sales executive at Concentric International and played basketball and baseball at Simpson College.
-Her mother, Anne Nizzi-Clark, who is of Italian descent, is a former marketing executive and the daughter of former Dowling Catholic High School football coach, Bob Nizzi.
-Clark has an older brother, Blake, who played college football for Iowa State, and a younger brother, Colin.
-Her cousin, Audrey Faber, played college basketball for Creighton.
-Two of Clark's uncles are former college athletes: Tom Faber played basketball for Drake and Utica, and Mike Nizzi played football for Nebraska–Omaha.
-She has been in a relationship with Connor McCaffery, who played basketball and baseball at Iowa and is the son of former Hawkeyes men's basketball head coach, Fran McCaffery, since 2023.
+Clark has been in a relationship with Connor McCaffery, who played basketball and baseball at Iowa, and is the son of former Hawkeyes men's basketball head coach, Fran McCaffery, since 2023.

 Clark was raised in the Catholic Church and is a parishioner at St. Francis of Assisi Catholic Church in Des Moines.
 Clark majored in marketing at the University of Iowa, graduating in May 2024.
 Clark is an avid golfer, having played the sport since childhood.
 She played in the 2023 John Deere Classic Pro-Am alongside professional golfers, Zach Johnson and Ludvig Åberg.
 In 2024, she played in The ANNIKA with Nelly Korda and Annika Sörenstam, and in the RSM Classic with Zach Johnson.
+She has purportedly agreed to participate in the 2026 Internet Invitational, a golf event organized by Barstool Sports and Bob Does Sports with an alleged prize of ten million dollars.

 She has been a lifelong fan of the Chicago Cubs and has thrown out the first pitch for both the team and its Triple-A affiliate, the Iowa Cubs.
 She also supports the Kansas City Chiefs and appeared on the ManningCast for a Monday Night Football game featuring the Chiefs in 2023, becoming the first college athlete to appear on the broadcast.
+In 2026, Clark worked as a sports photographer for the Indiana Pacers.